William Sherwell or Sherrill, born in Devon, England abt

 and the line of nobility of Sir Patrick Vans of Wigtonshire.

-Andrew and James probably came first to America in the early
+Andrew and James Vance probably came first to America in the early

 1700's or earlier as young adventurers.
 They